Andrew (Ching-Yuan) Bai

 Hello!
 Welcome to my personal website.

-Currently I am developing simple and easy-to-adopt sample selection schemes for prioritizing data samples during training (sample-based interpretability).
+Previously I proposed a simple and easy-to-adopt sample selection schemes for prioritizing data samples during training.
 I also worked on developing practical interpretation methods for black-box models, allowing humans to better understand and trust machine learning models in real life (concept-based interpretability).

 Email: andrewbai [AT] cs.ucla.edu